helenbatson/disaster-relief-effort/README.md

     - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-2. Run the following command in the app's directory to run your web app.
+2. Run the following command to view the web app.
     `python app/run.py`

 3. Go to http://0.0.0.0:3001/ to run the web app.